moebiussurfing/ofxSurfingImGui/README.md

 ### 3_0_Layout_TypesEngine
 1. Uses **ofxSurfing_ImGui_WidgetsTypes.h** and **ofxSurfing_ImGui_Helpers.h**
-2. A more powerfull **Layout Engine** to improve "responsive" layouts.
+2. A more powerfull **Layout Engine** to improve: "responsive" layouts and customized widgets.
-3. Draw each **ofParameter** types with different appearance.
+3. Draw each **ofParameter** types with a different styles.
+(Instead of the ofxImGui behaviour, where you can't change the the param widget style.)
-4. Especially useful when params are into an **ofParameterGroup**.
+4. Especially useful when ofParams are into an **ofParameterGroup**.
-5. Queue settings for a parameter to define configurations to be applied when the widget is drawn.
+5. Queue settings for a parameter to define configurations to be applied when the widget is drawn when drawing a group.

 **EXAMPLE 1**:
 _Draw a **float parameter** as slider (default), drag number or/and +/- stepper box._